Monitoring a Cluster with Galera Manager

 Changing Perspectives (Figure 5)

 Clicking on the first icon of a calendar with a clock will allow you to change the amount of time displayed in the charts.
-You may choose a block of time in minutes (e.g., thirty minutes), or a block in hours (e.g., three hours), or for a period of days (e.g., seven days).
+You may choose a block of time in minutes (for example, thirty minutes), or a block in hours (for example, three hours), or for a period of days (for example, seven days).
 You can see the list of choices in the cropped screenshot in Figure 6 below:

 Changing a Monitor's Perspective